 Once you have evaluated and accepted the request, an individual's user record can be deleted by the administrator in User Manager.

-Search and select the user in User Manager, click on the Forms tab which lists all their form responses, then either batch delete all responses for a form or delete individual responses.
+Search and select the user in User Manager, you can see whether they have placed orders or been sent quotes under the relevant tabs and also click on the Forms tab which lists all their form responses, then either batch delete all responses for a form or delete individual responses.

 Audit / Suppression Lists & Re-adding Or Importing Data

 You may need to keep your own record that you have received and actioned the request as part of your company’s procedures along with any other systems that you have had to delete their data from, and to add the user to your suppression list.
 It is important that whenever you add or import user data, you do not re-add someone who has already been deleted by checking whether they are on your suppression list.

 If you decide you need to keep a user record in the system, such as for maintaining orders they have placed on the system for legal record-keeping, you may instead set them to have restricted processing to limit the contact they receive from you.